Dual Conditional Cross-Entropy Filtering of Noisy Parallel Corpora: WMT 2018 shared task on parallel corpus filtering

 \subsection{Neural machine translation evaluation}

 As required by the shared task, we use Marian \cite{marian} to train our development systems.
-We choose hyper-parameters that favor quicker convergence during our own development phase.
-We follow the recommended settings quite closely in terms of model architecture, but change training settings.
+We follow the recommended settings quite closely in terms of model architecture, but change training settings, favoring hyper-parameters that lead to quicker convergence during our own development phase.
 We switched off synchronous ADAM in favor of asynchronous ADAM, increased the evaluation frequency to once per 5000 updates and increased work-space size to 5000MB per GPU.
 We also set the initial learning-rate to 0.0003 instead of 0.0001 and used an inverse square-root decaying scheme for the learning rate \cite{NIPS2017_7181} that started after 16,000 updates.
 We removed dropout of source and target words and decreased variational dropout from 0.2 to 0.1 \cite{gal2016theoretically}.
 With these settings, our models usually converged within 10 to 15 hours of training on four NVidia Titan Xp GPUs.
 Convergence was assumed if perplexity did not improve for 5 consecutive evaluation steps.
 We evaluated on the provided WMT2016 and WMT2017 test sets.